Contact Our Department

 or delinquent conduct.

-The Role & Function of a Juvenile Corrections Officer
+The Role & Function of a Juvenile Correction Officer

-The role and function of the juvenile corrections officer is to ensure that those persons entrusted to his/her care are
+The role and function of the Juvenile Correction Officer is to ensure that those persons entrusted to his/her care are

 provided with a decent and humane environment,